ReadonlykeysThe keys of the dictionary.

 return true

-Attempt to match this expression to the rhs
+Attempt to match this expression to the rhs expression.

-does not match, return null
+If rhs does not match, return null.

 Otherwise return an object literal.